arangodb/docs/3.5/backup-restore.md

 ---
 layout: default
-description: Dump and restore can be done via the toolsarangodump andarangorestore
+description: Backup and restore can be done via the toolsarangodump andarangorestore
 ---
-Dump and Restore
+Backup and Restore
 ==================

-Dump and restore can be done via the tools [_arangodump_](programs-arangodump.html) and [_arangorestore_](programs-arangorestore.html).
+Backup and restore can be done via the tools [_arangodump_](programs-arangodump.html) and [_arangorestore_](programs-arangorestore.html).